-Note: This document contains side effect information about meningococcal conjugate vaccine.
-Some of the dosage forms listed on this page may not apply to the brand name Menactra.
+Note: This page contains information about the side effects of meningococcal conjugate vaccine.
+Some of the dosage forms included on this document may not apply to the brand name Menactra.

-Some side effects of Menactra may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Menactra may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to meningococcal conjugate vaccine: intramuscular powder for suspension, intramuscular suspension

 Other dosage forms:

 In addition to its needed effects, some unwanted effects may be caused by meningococcal conjugate vaccine (the active ingredient contained in Menactra).
 In the event that any of these side effects do occur, they may require medical attention.